 - Stroll through the beautiful township of Richmond and see the famous Richmond Bridge.

 - Visit the award winning Bonorong Wildlife Sanctuary for an interactive experience with Tasmania’s native animals including the Tasmanian Devil.

-- Scenic walking at the beautiful Lake St Claire on the Central Highlands Plateau.
+- Scenic walking at the beautiful Lake St Clair on the Central Highlands Plateau.